-Participants will receive study treatment with RDV for 5 days (Treatment Group 1) or 10 days (Treatment Group 2) in Part A, and 10 days (Mechanically Ventilated Treatment Group), or either 5 or 10 days (Extension Treatment Group) in Part B. If the participant is discharged, RDV treatment will end at that time.
+Participants will receive study treatment with RDV for 5 days (Treatment Group 1), 10 days (Treatment Group 2) or no RDV (Treatment Group 3) in Part A, and either 5 or 10 days (Extension Treatment Group) in Part B. Treatment with RDV will stop if the participant is discharged prior to the end of assigned regimen.